tendermint/tendermint/docs/architecture/adr-022-abci-errors.md

 [here](https://github.com/tendermint/tendermint/issues/1007#issuecomment-413917763))
 may play a role.

-For now, note that having all type information in a single integer places an unfortunate requirement on all users of the `code` system to co-ordinate up-front on which `code` means what, hence restricting their ability experiment with codes.
+Note that having all type information in a single integer precludes an easy coordination method between "module implementers" and "client implementers", especially for apps with many "modules".
+With an unbounded error domain (such as a string), module implementers can pick a globally unique prefix & error code set, so client implementers could easily implement support for "module A" regardless of which particular blockchain network it was running in and which other modules were running with it.
+With only error codes, globally unique codes are difficult/impossible, as the space is finite and collisions are likely without an easy way to coordinate.

 For instance, while trying to build an ecosystem of modules that can be composed into a single ABCI application, the Cosmos-SDK had to hack a higher level "codespace" into the